Edelson Lechtzin LLP is Invest - GuruFocus.com

-NEWTOWN, Pa., May 25, 2023 (GLOBE NEWSWIRE) -- The law firm of Edelson Lechtzin LLP is investigating securities fraud and breach of fiduciary duty claims on behalf of shareholders of Sandbridge Acquisition Corp. (“Sandbridge”) (: SBG), a special purpose acquisition company (“SPAC”), who acquired Sandbridge shares before the closing of its business combination with Owlet, Inc. (“Owlet”) (: OWLT), on or before July 15, 2021.
+NEWTOWN, Pa., May 25, 2023 (GLOBE NEWSWIRE) -- The law firm of Edelson Lechtzin LLP is investigating securities fraud and breach of fiduciary duty claims on behalf of shareholders of Star Peak Energy Transition Corp. (“Star Peak”) (: STPK), a special purpose acquisition company (“SPAC”), who acquired Star Peak shares before the closing of its business combination with Stem, Inc. (“Stem”) (: STEM), on or before July 15, 2021.

-Owlet operates a digital parenting platform for smart baby monitoring products that provide real-time data and insights to parents.
-Owlet maintains its principal executive offices in Lehi, UT.
-The business combination of Sandbridge and Owlet was approved by Sandbridge shareholders at its Special Meeting held on July 14, 2021.
-Owlet common stock began trading on the under its new ticker symbol “OWLT”, on July 15, 2021.
+Stem operates artificial intelligence (AI)-driven clean energy storage services.
+Stem maintains its principal executive offices in San Francisco, California.
+The business combination of Star Peak and Stem was approved by Star Peak shareholders at its Special Meeting held on April 27, 2021.
+Stem common stock began trading on the under its new ticker symbol “STEM”, on April 29, 2021.

-Sandbridge investors may have claims based on alleged false and misleading statements and/or material omissions contained in the documents used to solicit shareholder approval for the business combination between Sandbridge and Owlet.
+Star Peak investors may have claims based on alleged false and misleading statements and/or material omissions contained in the documents used to solicit shareholder approval for the business combination between Star Peak and Stem.
 Please contact Edelson Lechtzin LLP at 1-844-696-7492 to discuss your investment losses, or by e-mail at [email protected] or [email protected], or you can submit your information online HERE.

 For more information, please contact: